tsouche/dev_environment/README.md

    - Click "Install in SSH: rust-container" (this installs it in the container's environment).
 3. (Optional) Install other useful extensions on the remote:
    - "Cargo" by panicbit: For Cargo command integration.
-   - "crates" by serayuzgur: For managing Rust dependencies.
+   - "Dependi" by Fill Labs (dependi.io): For managing Rust dependencies.
-   - "Better TOML" by bungcip: For editing Cargo.toml files.
+   - "Even Better TOML" by tamasfe: For editing Cargo.toml files.
    - Install them via "Install in SSH: rust-container".

 #### Step 5: Test the Rust Toolchain in VS Code